The Richard Rawle Memorial Scholarship From Check City

 - A description of the extracurricular activities you have done

-At the end of the application you will be asked to upload the following documents:
+At the end of the application, upload the following documents:

 Document 1: Scholarship Essay